sgmurphy/wordpress-plugins/autodescription/readme.txt

 **[Preview The SEO Framework in WordPress Playground.](https://playground.wordpress.net/?plugin=autodescription&login=1&url=/wp-admin/edit.php)**

-Start using proven methods to optimize your website for SEO.
+Start using proven SEO tactics to improve your website's ranking.
 Clean, dedicated, extensible, unrestricted, ad-free, and no strings attached.

 To top it off, this is the [fastest full-featured SEO plugin](https://twitter.com/TheSEOFramework/status/1493352649445580804/photo/1), and it blends right into your WordPress website, without leaving you in the dark.